fordevoted/1092_EE3031_Computer-Programming/exercise/week14 Exercise.md

  |3.|16 DIV 16 = 1|16 MOD 16 = 0|02A|
  |4.|1 DIV 16 = 0|1 MOD 16 = 1|102A|

-2. As the remainder may be greater than 10, we can use [ASCII code](https://zh.wikipedia.org/wiki/ASCII) to represent the number (10=A, 11=B, ..., etc.)
+2. As the remainder may be greater than 10, we can use [ASCII code](https://zh.wikipedia.org/wiki/ASCII) to represent the number (10=A, 11=B, ..., etc.).

+3. **No Plagiarism**.
+You are welcomed to discuss with any others and finish the exercise by yourself.

 **Example 1:**